VISmodding/Install-PSIO-on-PSone/README.md

 ## Instructions

-The installation can be summarized in the following image.
+The installation can be summarized as shown in the following image.

 ![image](images/ps_one_A.png)